feldominguez/ember-blog-remastered/README.md

 # Simple-blog

+A simple API based ember blog.

+To see the specifics of the blog checkout: phil.surge.sh/blog/post/73

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.